neopite/OSLab2/README.md

 We also has two cases of freeing memory.

-- free block with `size` less than half of the page .
+- free block with `size` less or equal than half of the page .
-- free block with size more or equal than half of the page .
+- free block with size more than half of the page .

-When `size` less than half of the page , we just define new next free block index , increment free block counter , and put it all into page desciptor.
+When `size` less or equal than half of the page , we just define new next free block index , increment free block counter , and put it all into page desciptor.
 Otherwise we take all pages from HashMap by block size and put array of zeros to `desciptors` array for the pages which contain this MultiplePage

 ### Memory Realloc